 The Commission on Human Rights consists of 15 Commissioners representing men and women of various races and ethnicities, and persons with disabilities.

-The Commission is committed to improving relations and insuring equality of opportunity in Nassau County, and to eliminate discrimination in employment, housing, places of public accommodation and education.
+The Commission is committed to improving relations and ensuring equality of opportunity in Nassau County, and to eliminate discrimination in employment, housing, places of public accommodation and education.

 Persuasion, conciliation, investigation, and education are the major tools used to accomplish our goals.